Magnetism-driven unconventional effects in Ising superconductors: role of proximity, tunneling, and nematicity

-One candidate defect that can give rise to this phenomenon are selenium vacancies ($V_{\rm Se}$), which have been identified to be magnetic and present in as-grown NbSe$_2$ \cite{nguyen2017atomic}.
-The spin density of $V_{\rm Se}$ from our first-principles calculations is illustrated in Fig.~\ref{fig:two-fold}(b).
-We find a sizeable magnetization ($\approx 0.6\ \mu_B$, within our 300 atom supercell).
-Furthermore, the induced magnetization has a finite length scale and is commensurate with the size of our large supercell.
-This places a lower bound on the spatial extent of the magnetization, $R_d$, which in our calculations is $\sim$ 15 \AA.
+We now include two additional effects that are likely present in NbSe$_{2}$: magnetic point defects and extended defects.
+One candidate for magnetic point defects are Se vacancies, $V_{\rm Se}$, which have been found in appreciable concentrations in NbSe$_{2}$ \cite{nguyen2017atomic}.
+To verify this hypothesis we performed spin-unrestricted first-principles calculations of $V_{\rm Se}$ in a (10$\times$10$\times$1) supercell.
+We find a sizeable magnetization ($\approx 0.6\ \mu_{B}$, within our 300 atom supercell) and the induced magnetization has a finite length scale that is commensurate with the in-plane lattice constant ($\sim$ 15 \AA) of our large supercell as illustrated in Fig.~\ref{fig:two-fold}(a).
+This is likely due to monolayer NbSe$_2$ being close to a magnetic instability \cite{ising_prx,divilov2021magnetic}.
+Interestingly, the induced spin-polarization is large and sign-changing, reminiscent of Friedel oscillations.

+While we did not compute the magnetic anisotropy of such defects, it is likely to be easy-axis.
+Indeed, for an ideal hexagonal lattice, the symmetry allows for mixing of the $x^{2}-y^{2}$ and $xy$ Nb $d$-orbitals.
+This mixing can generate an orbital moment $L_{z},$ with no cost in kinetic energy.
+Hence, an isolated $V_{\rm Se}$ defect is likely to have its magnetic moment oriented along $\hat{z}$.

+If the magnetic moment of the defect remains along $\hat{z}$, it has a pair breaking effect in the same way as it would in an ordinary $s$-wave superconductor.
+However, if it is aligned in-plane, this pair-breaking effect, within the Born approximation, becomes strongly anisotropic, leading to a considerable enhancement of the in-plane critical field in the in-plane direction parallel to the impurity moment. \cite{mockli_JAP20}.
+In Fig.~\ref{fig:two-fold}(b) we illustrate the in-plane critical field as a function of the orientation of $B\perp c$.
+Note the two-fold oscillations for an in-plane defect spin.

-Now consider that as the temperature is lowered below $T_c$, the superconducting coherence length, $\xi$, decreases and at some point may become lower than $R_d$.
-When $\xi < R_d$, scattering would occur within the unitary limit which would result in superconductivity being suppressed at a length scale $R_d$ from the site of the vacancy.
-This suppression only occurs when the magnetic moment of the defect is oriented along $\hat{z}$.
-When the pairing energy of the resulting ``puddle'' of finite magnetization, which is $\sim \Delta^2 N(0) R_d^2$, becomes larger than the magnetic anisotropy energy (typically on the order of $\mu$eV for point defects), the magnetic moment of the point defect would flop to be in-plane.
-We expect this behavior to be hysteretic, as associated with any magnetic transition.
+The finite spatial extent of the magnetization, $R_{d}$, due to $V_{\rm Se}$, also provides a plausible explanation for the puzzling hysteresis in the tunneling conductance that occurs at $T\lesssim(T_{c}-2$K$)$ \cite{kang2021giant}.
+As the temperature is lowered below $T_{c}$, the superconducting coherence length, $\xi$, decreases and at some point may become lower than $R_{d}$.
+When $\xi<R_{d}$, scattering would occur within the unitary limit which would result in superconductivity being suppressed near the vacancy, within a length of the order of $R_{d}$.
+This suppression only occurs when the magnetic moment of the defect is oriented along $\hat{z}$ (as discussed above, this is likely the case for isolated $V_{\rm Se}$).
+When the pairing energy of the resulting \textquotedblleft puddle\textquotedblright\ of finite magnetization, which is $\sim\Delta^{2}N(0)R_{d}^{2}$, becomes larger than the magnetic anisotropy energy (typically on the order of $\mu$eV for point defects), the magnetic moment of the point defect would flop to be in-plane.
+We expect this behavior to be hysteretic, as is typical for a magnetic transition.